KxSystems/protobufkdb/docs/protobuf-types.md

 Protobuf maps are represented as kdb+ dictionaries with keys and values defined as follows

-!!! warning "The Protobuf wire format and map iteration ordering of map items is not deterministic"
+> :warning: **The Protobuf wire format and map iteration ordering of map items is not deterministic**
+>

-    You cannot rely upon it to return a particular dictionary ordering on conversion to q.
+> You cannot rely upon it to return a particular dictionary ordering on conversion to q.

 **Protobuf map keys** can only be integer, boolean or string types and are therefore limited to the following type mappings.